 Contact support or your web admin:

-To better understand upon the intricacies of a possible web hack, your technical support and web admin could help you out to dig deeper and find a solution by shutting off all sources of website hacks.
+To better understand upon the intricacies of a possible web hack, your technical support and also web admin could help you out to dig deeper and find a solution by shutting off all sources of website hacks.

 How can you reduce the risk of a future website hack?